business-science/tidyquant/README.md

 #> # ... with 491 more rows
 ```

-Combine `tq_get` stock index and stock price options to get the prices for **every stock in an index**. *Note that this may take several minutes due to the number of stock prices being generated (results not shown because of this).*
+Combine `tq_get` stock index and one of the applicable get options to get the stock prices, financials, etc for **every stock in an index**. *Note that this may take several minutes due to the number of stock prices being generated (results not shown because of this).*

 ``` r
 sp_500_prices <- tq_index("SP500") %>%